How to Ensure a Successful Treatment

 Cleaning Your Aligners

 The easiest way to maintain your aligners is to remove and clean them every morning when you wake up and every night when you go to bed.
-You can do this by soaking your trays or lightly brushing them with a mild soap.
+You can do this by soaking your trays or lightly brushing them with mild soap.

 Additionally, it’s important to brush your teeth after meals to remove any leftover bacteria before putting your aligners back in.